 The Historical Investigation must be supervised in accordance with the requirements of Section 5.1 of this specification.

-The title of the final module of this A level course, Black American Inequality in the United States, c1780-1900, has been accepted, in principle, by AQA, in combination with Units 1G and 2Q.
+The title of the final module of this A-level course, Black American Inequality in the United States, c1780-1900, has been accepted by AQA, for teaching in combination with Units 1G and 2Q.